People and communities

 We get information about you from the following sources:

-- from third parties, such as a parent or guardian, other members of your community clean up team
+• from third parties, such as a parent or guardian, other members of your community clean up team, advocates, councillors, MPs, and so on

 What personal data we process and why

-We'll process some or all of the following personal data and special categories of personal data:
+We process the following personal data and special categories of personal data:

 We're using the information you give us to support you with everything you need to take part, for example: